datstartup/ubuntuopenbox/lessons/course.md

 ```
 sudo apt-get remove --purge firefox
 ```

 ## 5. Use nano to edit a text file
 ```
 sudo nano /directory/to/text/file
 ```
 Navigate through the text file using up/down/left/right keys.

-Userful shortcut keys: “Ctrl + X” to exit nano, “Y” to save and “N” to abort the saving.
+Useful shortcut keys: “Ctrl + X” to exit nano, “Y” to save and “N” to abort the saving.

 # Section 4 – Install Openbox And Configure It